Modelizer/Laravel-Selenium/README.md

 <img src="images/laravel-selenium.gif" />

-### Requirements:
+## Requirements:
 1. Java should be installed on local machine.

-### Notes:
-1. You should have at least basic understanding of phpunit.
+2. You should have at least basic understanding of phpunit.
-2. Not all APIs in [Laracasts Package](https://github.com/laracasts/Integrated/wiki/Learn-the-API) is integrated in this package, but soon will be.
-3. Right now only Mac and Chrome support are available (Support for Windows, Linux, and other browsers are in pipeline).
-4. Selenium 2.53.1 and ChromeDriver 2.23 is been used.

-### Installation guide:
+## Installation guide:
 First get the package on your laravel instance
 ```php
 composer require modelizer/selenium